Israel Soteno, Metepec, Mexico

 The Tree of Life is a colorful and refined sculpture inspired by the creation of candlesticks.
 The relevance of the Soteno family's work began with Modesta Fernández Mata, who was the mother, grandmother and great-grandmother of many of the family's artisans now dedicated to these pieces.
 She began to experiment with decorative pieces in addition to those she made for utilitarian purposes.
 The generations after her have improved the technique.
 They start as children working with their parents and grandparents.

-Tiburcio and Oscar are second and third generation respectively.
+Tiburcio and Oscar are second and third generation respectively and Israel Soteno is fourth generation.
 They have won many awards and their work is exhibited in collections around the world.
 Oscar Soteno is Tiburcio's nephew.
 Like his ancestors, he learned to work with clay as a child, specializing from a very young age in the Trees of Life.
 Oscar made a tree in honor of his grandmother, Modesta, who died in 1987.
 This winning sculpture has a figure of Modesta sitting on a chair painting a small mermaid figure.

 Tiburcio says that he tries to create stories with his trees.
 The themes are varied and range from the religious to the erotic.
 He often uses characters such as the Virgin of Guadalupe or Frida Kahlo.
 In his workshop, you can find pieces that measure from seven centimeters to more than five meters high.
 Nowadays, Tiburcio tries to fill all the space of a tree without using wire, which oxidizes with time and breaks.
 He models almost all the pieces by hand and occasionally uses molds.
 He uses aniline dyes to give color.